 Coloured flooring as another practical solution to common safety concerns.
 Uniform, bright coloured flooring can be used to make it easy to spot dropped or fallen items, thus reducing the chances of tripping.
 Colour can also be used to segment one area from another, helping to avoid cross-contamination in the food and beverage industry, or denoting areas where vehicle traffic is impermissible in the industrial field.
 Patterns and colours can also be used to create pathing to improve the flow of foot and heavy machine traffic; this reduces the chance of collision.

-The most qualified epoxy flooring company will be ready to answer all of your flooring safety questions.
+Are you looking for an epoxy flooring Winnipeg installer?
+TCF will be ready to answer all of your flooring safety questions.
 Each business has its own specific hazards and risks which can be mitigated by use of the right flooring; changes in the flooring’s structure, the sealant and additives used, and its appearance can all help your business be a safer place.